sgrif/diesel.rs-website/src/guides/getting-started.md

 Published post Diesel demo
 ```

-Additionally, let's implement a possibility of fetching a single post.
+Additionally, let's write a script that shows a single post.
 We will display the post id with its title.
 Notice the [`.optional()`] call.
 This returns `Option<Post>` instead of throwing an error, which we can then use in our matching pattern.
-For additional methods to modify the constructed select statements refer to the [`documentation` of `QueryDsl`]
+For additional methods to modify the constructed select statements, refer to the [`documentation` of `QueryDsl`]

 [`.optional()`]: https://docs.diesel.rs/2.3.x/diesel/result/trait.OptionalExtension.html#tymethod.optional